Plexical/altered.states/README.rst

 I implemented the code that later became Altered States beacuse I was unhappy about how fixture setup was obscuring actual test code in test suites, and that is also the recommended primary use of Altered States.
-But there's certainly a lot of other cases where a reversible change of the environment (switching between authenticated users, temporary I/O redirection, probably more) could be useful and reduce semantic clutter.
+But there are other usecases where a reversible change of the environment can be useful (switching between authenticated users, temporary I/O redirection, probably more).

 Expando objects
 ---------------